RuSeKon/current_tasks/MyMarkovAlgo/README.txt

 #TABSIZE - size of table for store letters combinations (the size of the table determines
 #the performance on large input data) / default 4096;
 #
 #DEBUG - define during compilation for turn on debug print.
-If turn value to 2 or more also
+If you change the value to 2 or more, also
-# turning on print of each point during creation table elements;
+# enable printing of each Point during creation table elements;